 We pay Schwab a participation fee on all referred clients' accounts that are maintained in custody at Schwab and we pay a non-Schwab custody fee on all referred accounts that are maintained at, or transferred to, another custodian.
 The participation fee paid by Mountain Pacific is a percentage of the fees the client owes to Mountain Pacific or a percentage of the value of the assets in the client's account.
 The participation fee is calculated based on assets in accounts of our clients who were referred by Schwab and family members living in the same household.
-Mountain Pacific pays Schwab the participation fee for the period in which the referred client's account is in Schwab's custody.
-The participation fee is billed to us quarterly and may be increased, decreased, or waived by Schwab from time to time.
+Mountain Pacific pays Schwab the participation fee is billed to us quarterly and may be increased, decreased, or waived by Schwab from time to time.
 We are responsible for paying the participation fee, not the client.
 Mountain Pacific does not charge clients referred through the Service fees greater than the fees it charges clients with similar portfolios that are not referred through the Service.